RameshtaVishwakarma/Market-Basket-Analysis-using-Association-Rule-Mining/README.md

 ## Run Locally

-you can download the source code and run it in Google Colab or Jupyter Notebook.
+You can download the source code and run it in Google Colab or Jupyter Notebook.

 ## Project Report and Dataset